Detroit Red Wings: The "Euro-Twins" era (2006–2017)

 The Red Wings opened the 2006–07 season with Nicklas Lidstrom as the new captain.
 The team retired Yzerman's jersey number 19 on January 2, 2007.
 The Red Wings finished first in the Western Conference and tied for first in the NHL with the Buffalo Sabres, but the Sabres were awarded the Presidents' Trophy because they had more wins.
 Detroit advanced to the third round of the 2007 playoffs after defeating Calgary and the San Jose Sharks both in six games, coming back to win three-straight after the Sharks had a 2–1 series lead.
-The Red Wings would then lose to the eventual Stanley Cup champion Anaheim Ducks in the Western Conference finals in six games.
+The Red Wings would then lose to the eventual Stanley Cup champion Anaheim Ducks in the conference finals in six games.

 To start the 2007–08 campaign, Zetterberg recorded at least a point in each of Detroit's first 17 games, setting a club record.
 The Wings cruised to the playoffs, where they faced the Nashville Predators.
-After goaltender Dominik Hasek played poorly in Games 3 and 4 of the series, both losses, head coach Mike Babcock replaced him with Chris Osgood.
-Osgood never left the net for the remainder of the playoffs, as the Red Wings came back in that series on their way to winning their 11th Stanley Cup.
-The final victory came in Game 6 on June 4, 2008, against the Pittsburgh Penguins, 3–2.
-This was the Red Wings' fourth Stanley Cup in 11 years.
+After goaltender Dominik Hasek played poorly in games 3 and 4 of the series, both losses, head coach Mike Babcock replaced him with Chris Osgood.
+Osgood never left the net for the remainder of the playoffs, as the Red Wings came back in that series in six games.
+In the second round, they swept the Colorado Avalanche in four games.
+They then went on to the Stanley Cup Final after defeating the Dallas Stars in six games in the conference finals.
+The Red Wings won the Stanley Cup against the Pittsburgh Penguins in game 6 on June 4, 2008, by the score of 3–2.
+This was the Red Wings' fourth Stanley Cup in 11 years and their 11th overall in franchise history.
 Zetterberg scored the winning goal in the decisive game, and was also named the winner of the Conn Smythe Trophy as the most valuable player of the playoffs.
-It was the first time a team captained by a non-North American player (Lidstrom) won the Stanley Cup.
+Lidstrom became the first non-North American player to captain a Stanley Cup-winning team.

 On July 2, 2008, the Red Wings announced the signing of Marian Hossa.
 On January 1, 2009, the Red Wings played the Chicago Blackhawks in the second NHL Winter Classic at Chicago's Wrigley Field, defeating them 6–4.
 Although they finished second in the conference to the San Jose Sharks, the Wings became the first team in NHL history to top 100 points in nine straight seasons.
 In the playoffs, the Red Wings swept the Columbus Blue Jackets, then defeated the eighth-seeded Anaheim Ducks in a hard-fought seven-game series.
 They took on the vastly improved Chicago Blackhawks in the conference finals, winning in five games.
-The Red Wings would face the Pittsburgh Penguins in the Finals for a second consecutive year, but this series would feature a different outcome as the Penguins defeated the Red Wings in seven games.
-The Red Wings became only the second NHL team to lose the Stanley Cup at home in Game 7.
+The Red Wings would face the Pittsburgh Penguins in the Stanley Cup Final for a second consecutive year, but this series would feature a different outcome as the Penguins defeated the Red Wings in seven games.
+The Red Wings became only the second NHL team to lose the Stanley Cup at home in game 7.